 Technology Twists Our Reality

 We as humans have a tendency to believe that very shocking things, like plane crashes for example, happen much more frequently than they actually do.
 The reason for this is due to the fact that psychologically these types of events, like school shootings and natural disasters, stick out in our minds a little bit more than say, a record high rainfall.
-Increased media broadcasts of these events, as well as just generally more accessibility to the current news, also leads people to believe that we are on one big downward spiral, and as time goes on things are getting worse and worse.
+Increased media broadcasts of these events, as well as just generally more accessibility to the current news, also leads people to believe that we are on one big downward spiral.
+As time goes on things seem to be getting worse and worse.

 Do Cellphones Foster Connection or Isolation?